Spencerx/FISSURE/README.md

 **Windows 11 WSL2 Instructions**

-FISSURE can run in Windows 11 using WSL2 for supported Linux Operating systems.
+FISSURE can run in Windows 11 using WSL2 for supported Linux operating systems.
 The following are instructions to help install WSL2, install a Linux operating system, set up USB passthrough, and install FISSURE in the Linux operating system.

 Install WSL2: